 There are countless draws to visit Estes Park, Colorado: Seeing the wildlife that inhabit the high-altitude Rocky Mountains is near the top of the list.
 The area is home to dozens of species of mammals, more than 250 types of birds, and even a handful of amphibian and reptile species.
 No matter what time of year (or time of day) you’re visiting, you’ll have an opportunity to see some of the area’s resident wildlife.
+If you plan to do your wildlife watching in Rocky Mountain National Park, be sure you plan ahead and are familiar with these tips for visiting (don't forget to make a reservation).

 Of course, with the privilege of spending time in these creatures’ habitats and getting to see them in the wild comes some responsibility.
 The seven Leave No Trace principles are a code of ethics for anyone enjoying the outdoors, and one of those principles is respecting wildlife.
 This means keeping your distance—not approaching animals to take a better photo, for example—as well as keeping your group size small to avoid disturbing animals too much.